AFSC-Shellfish-Assessment-Program/crabpack/README.md

 ## Installation Instructions
-In addition to the default packages in R (base, stats, utils), the functions in crabpack use functions from 7 additional packages:
+In addition to the default packages in R (base, stats, utils), the functions in crabpack use functions from 8 additional packages:

+-   odbc: Enables ODBC (Open Database Connectivity) interface the AKFIN Oracle database where the survey data are housed
--   RODBC: Enables ODBC (Open Database Connectivity) interface the AKFIN Oracle database where the survey data are housed
+-   DBI: Enables ODBC (Open Database Connectivity) interface the AKFIN Oracle database where the survey data are housed
 -   getPass: Allows for masking of Oracle user credentials (usernames, passwords) when accessing RODBC